Ceremonial Guard (Canada): Origin

 The Ceremonial Guard originated from the Canadian Guards regiment, which served in ceremonial occasions for 20 years in the 1950s and 1960s.
-It conducted its first guard mount on Parliament Hill on 2 July 1959 in the presence of Elizabeth II.
+It conducted its first guard mount on Parliament Hill on 2 July 1959 in the presence of Queen Elizabeth II.
 Beginning in the early 1970s, the CGG and the GGFG were added to the Public Duties Detachment (PDD) of the Canadian Guards, due to it being reduced to nil strength in 1970.
-The PDD, which had been based at CFB Rockcliffe until 1985, changed its name to the Ceremonial Guard in 1979, when the unit became mixed sex due to a compromise by the Department of National Defence as a result of a complaint to the Canadian Human Rights Commission on the matter that women could not join the guard due to its status as an infantry unit.
-Since its inception, it has served for over 60 seasons spanning 60 years.
-In 2020, for the first time since its inception, the summer program was cancelled due to the COVID-19 pandemic.